Blue Movie: Reception

 Variety reported that Blue Movie was the "first theatrical feature to actually depict intercourse".
+Writing in The New York Times, film critic Vincent Canby reported that "in its crucial moments, it's just as cold and mechanical as any conventional blue movie" and "I don't think it will enrich one's consciousness."
+Jonas Mekas wrote in The Village Voice that the film "has both aesthetic (humanistic) and social redeeming qualities," and noted that "there is poetry [and] ethnography."

 Journalist Dennis Cipnic praised the movie and Warhol's filming technique in Infinity, the magazine of the American Society of Magazine Photographers.
 "The sex in 'Blue Movie' is, in fact, quite charming and a great deal more artistic than the embarrassingly phony gropings of panting actors which predominate in most commercial films," he said.
 Critic John Huddy of the Miami Herald, who didn't like the movie, wrote "Cipnic should win a Pulitzer Prize for comedy—the most elaborate, best sounding justification for utter slop I've ever read."

 Viva, in Paris, finding that Blue Movie was getting much attention, said, "Timothy Leary loved it.
 Gene Youngblood [an LA film critic] did too.
 He said I was better than Vanessa Redgrave and it was the first time a real movie star had made love on the screen.
 It was a real breakthrough."